Nyerere/PACE-HRH-UI/README.md

 For detailed technical documentation and training videos, visit the [wiki](https://github.com/vitalwaveinc/PACE-HRH-UI/wiki).

-### Download the app as a Zip file
+### Download the App as a Zip File

-Install the most recent version of the PACE-HRH-UI binary file from our [releases](https://github.com/vitalwaveinc/PACE-HRH-UI/releases)
+Install the most recent version of the PACE-HRH-UI zip file from our [releases](https://github.com/vitalwaveinc/PACE-HRH-UI/releases)

-### Install and Run on Windows without Git and Rstudio

-To install the app in a separate environment: <br> Download `start_pace_ui.bat` and run it by double clicking it (or open a commandline window to your downloaded folder to run it).
 If this is your first time installing, please follow the [step by step guide](https://github.com/vitalwaveinc/PACE-HRH-UI/wiki/Appendices#appendix-5-zip-file-installation) for installation and running the app. <br> Once installed on your desired folder, for future use, you should go to the subfolder with name PACE-HRH-UI-{version} and run the start_pace_ui.bat from there, this will start the app in offline mode and open